Domaine design information

 The offbeat E and F alternates for the Display Italics were drawn on a whim; I simply couldn’t help myself.
 When I happened across these quirky details in No. 18 Italique (included in the same specimen as Série Nº 17), I laughed out loud!
 As the amusement subsided, I noticed that the swash terminals of the E were almost Latin; they were so beautifully unusual they simply had to be included in Domaine.

-Domaine is the largest family I’ve made to date, comprising 46 styles.
+Domaine is a large family, comprising 46 styles.
 I learned a great deal through the development of this typeface.
 I realised that it’s important never to dismiss a genre.
 If I had ignored what I was unfamiliar with, or considered not to my taste, I might have missed out on the hidden magic in those old Latin serifs.
 Experience has shown me that often there is much to draw from a typeface or style I don’t initially find endearing.
 With Domaine, I wanted to design outside of my usual style and comfort zone, and to create full and elegant curves.
 To sum up Domaine’s style: contemporary, curvaceous Latin detailing on a Scotch skeleton.